probabilistic-numerics/website/README.md

-# Website of the Probabilistic Numerics Community [WIP]
+# Website of the Probabilistic Numerics Community

 This repository contains the source files for [probabilistic-numerics.org](probabilistic-numerics.org), the website of the **Probabilistic Numerics** research field.